wp-plugins/limelight-networks/readme.txt

 == Screenshots ==

-1. The new Limelight VPS button added to the visual editor.
+1. The two buttons to insert VPS Media: the media upload area and the visual editor.
 2. Select your media/channels easily from drop-down menus.
 3. View all of your media/channels in drop-down menus.
 4. Use the wizard or manually use the Limelight VPS shortcode to insert video into your Wordpress posts and pages.